 It’s ‘Periscoping’ not ‘parascoping’, sorry!
 I probs misled you somewhere in the spreadsheet!

 Chris also found this figure quite tricky to work out.
 He doesn’t understand the length of the arrows.
 Nor why there are lines connecting the circles within a genus.
 Also, some things we observed don’t seem to align with the figure (probs b/c the observation is being pulled in ordination space).
 Such as taipans doing more fixation behaviour than almost any other species, but here it seems that brown snakes do more fixation (or at least in sound 3) b/c it’s closer to the fixation arrow.
 Maybe it’s not a figure to show specific responses, and fig 1 is better at this?
 Perhaps if we have a super clear figure caption (to explain to people with zero stats knowledge) and an example of how to interpret the size and location of one of the sounds (dots) of one of the genera, it would be worth including, but it’s quite difficult.
 I think we need to explain it to people as if they’re a 7-year-old (says Michael Scott from the Office!)
 I suppose in the least, this fig shows different species respond differently (the colours group together).
 Eg. How the snakes interpret the sound alters their response to it, and different species interpret the sounds differently.

+I think this will be also an important figure re diving down into the data, but Lachy and I found the black arrows confusing re how they relate to the dots with numbers in them (probs b/c we’re not all that used to these types of figs).
+E.g. the brown #2, does it go left relative to 1 and 3 b/c it represents fixation and not hiss or jaw drop?
+Maybe there’s a way to pattern-code the behaviour while colour coding the genus?
+That way you can quickly interpret both and not get confused what behaviours the numbers and circles are referring to.
+Or maybe I need in-person explaining re this fig. But if I do, then our readers may struggle too.
+Ah, I read the number in the dots as replicates, but they refer to the sound!
+Just clicked on that front.
+It’s not intuitive though re 0:3 for hoplos and 2,3 for acanthophis.
+Hmmmm.
+And if we can remove the indicator line from acanthophis, I think that would reduce confusion with arrowed lines. b/c hoplos don’t have the indicator line, so I’m not sure why acanthophis has one.

+And I’m guessing that the further the 1,2,and3 are from 0, the greater our confidence is that they’re actually responding to the sound?

 Two interesting results.
 One general one is how clustered genus behaviours are (browns hissed and dropped jaws the most, death adders only froze, etc).
+This is cool.
+Patterns to me in this regard sho